OneCrazyCoder/MMOGamepadOverlay/README.md

     # Below treats face buttons like a D-pad
     FPad = Move

-Each of these (including the analog sticks) are otherwise treated as 4 separate buttons like "LStickUp" or "DPadDown", etc. when want to assign each direction to a separate function.
+Each of these (including the analog sticks) are otherwise treated as 4 separate buttons like "LStickUp" or "DPadDown", etc. when want to assign each direction to a separate command.

 ### Button actions